StylianosChatzichronis/Nasese/README.md

 Publication link: https://www.omicsonline.org/open-access/neurocognitive-assessment-software-for-enrichment-sensory-environments-0974-276X-1000492-107431.html?view=mobile

-Process to install and execute manually NASESE
+Process to install and execute manually NASESE from eclipse:

-The Nasese(Neurocognitive Assessment Software for Enrichment Sensorimotor Environments) software with all necessary files Neurocognitive Assessment Software for Enrichment Sensorimotor Environments

 In order to install and execute NASESE, follow the instructions below: